Gaza militants fire rocket into Israel as tensions soar

 Prime Minister Naftali Bennett said Monday, ahead of the rocket fire, that Israel has been the target of a “Hamas-led incitement campaign.”

-The latest tensions come during the confluence of the Muslim holy month of Ramadan and the week-long Jewish holiday of Passover.
-Christians are also celebrating their holy week leading up to Easter, and tens of thousands of visitors have flocked to Jerusalem’s Old City — home to major holy sites for all three faiths — for the first time since the start of the coronavirus pandemic.
+The latest tensions come during the rare confluence of the Muslim holy month of Ramadan and the week-long Jewish holiday of Passover.
+Christians are also celebrating their holy week leading up to Easter.
+Tens of thousands of visitors have flocked to Jerusalem’s Old City — home to major holy sites for all three faiths — for the first time since the start of the coronavirus pandemic.

 Jordan and Egypt, which made peace with Israel decades ago and coordinate with it on security matters, have condemned its actions at the mosque.
 Jordan — which serves as custodian of the site — summoned Israel’s charge d’affaires on Monday in protest.